Skip to content

 Magnesium and its effect on sleep

-Magnesium can have a positive effect on sleep in various ways.
-On the one hand, it helps with relaxation of the muscles and nerves.
-In this study the researchers were also able to show that taking magnesium led to improved sleep with more “slow-wave sleep”.
+Magnesium can have a positive effect on sleep in a number of ways.
+Firstly, it helps with relaxation of muscles and nerves.
+In this study The researchers were also able to show that taking magnesium led to improved sleep with more “slow-wave sleep.”
 Magnesium is therefore extremely versatile.

 However, there are many different molecules available and depending on the magnesium molecule, the bioavailability varies between 4 and 80%!
-There are only a few formulations that are able to cross the blood-brain barrier and therefore have a positive effect on sleep.
-This includes the Magnesium bisglycinate contained in the QNIGHT.
+There are only a few formulations that are able to overcome the blood-brain barrier and thus have a positive effect on sleep.
+This includes the QNIGHT included magnesium bisglycinate.

-In the Everyday Essentials Bundle you will find three products for the most common nutritional deficiencies in humans.
-These include vitamin D, Omega 3 and magnesium.
+In the Everyday Essentials Bundle you will find three products for the most common deficiencies in humans.
+These include vitamin D, omega 3 and magnesium.

 Our circadian rhythm

-Our circadian rhythm is influenced by a wide variety of influences, from within and without.
-One of the players is adenosine, which accumulates in our brain as long as we are awake.
-If there is enough adenosine, “sleep pressure” occurs.
-We get tired and while we dream, adenosine is transported out of the synaptic cleft.
+Our circadian rhythm is influenced by various factors, both internal and external.
+One of the actors is the adenosinewhich accumulates in our brain while we are awake.
+If there is enough adenosine, a "sleep pressure" is created.
+We become tired and while we dream, the adenosine is transported out of the synaptic cleft.

 Melatonin – our “sleep hormone”

-Melatonin levels are influenced by a few factors.
+Melatonin levels are influenced by several factors.
 Light is one of the most important.
 There is also evidence that melatonin levels decrease with age.

-In some studies, tart cherries were able to increase sleep quality and ensure higher melatonin levels.
+In some studies, sour cherries were able to improve sleep quality and increase melatonin levels.

 Cherry juice for insomnia?